The Port of Wilmington, Delaware

 Wilmington is located at the heart of the East Coast, and provides shippers with overnight access to every major market.

-Area Development Online Research Desk (LDW: Logistics, Distribution & Warehousing 2009)
+Area Development Research Desk (LDW: Logistics, Distribution & Warehousing 2009)

 The state of Delaware purchased the port from the city of Wilmington in 1995 and developed the Diamond State Port Corporation.
 Today, Delaware's automobile industry utilizes the port for exporting vehicles around the world.
 It is considered a strategic gateway to world markets.